How To Measure Video ROI

 Is your video meant to return an investment?

 Not every piece of content, especially video content, that your business puts out there needs to be going after the hard sell.
-More often than not, a blended approach of content marketing and specific selling tecnhiques are a healthier way to present your brand to your target audience.
-You need to provide your customer with value – perhaps your video is an explainer, or a brand homepage video.
+More often than not, a blended approach of content marketing and specific selling techniques is a healthier way to present your brand to your target audience.
+You need to provide your customer with value – perhaps your video is an explainer or a brand homepage video.
+View our homepage video services.
 In these two instances, it would be very difficult to measure whether customers had converted due to seeing that video, as this wasn’t its intended purpose.

 Moreover, you may commission a video that addresses your frequently asked questions.
 The return on investment here would be the decrease in hours of staff taking those calls, and now being able to focus on more important issues.